U.S. Bank Tower (Los Angeles): Tallest rooftop helipad

 The US Bank Tower was the world's tallest building with a rooftop helipad until the China World Trade Center Tower III in Beijing, which was completed in 2010 and whose rooftop helipad is 1,083 feet (330 m) high.

 As of March 2018, the world's tallest building with a rooftop helipad was the Guangzhou International Finance Center, which also was completed in 2010 and whose rooftop helipad is 1,439 feet (439 m) high.

 In popular culture

 In 1994, the building was featured on Visiting... with Huell Howser.

 The building is featured in several disaster films, such as Independence Day, The Day After Tomorrow, D-War, 2012 and San Andreas.

 The building is also featured in the popular video game franchise Grand Theft Auto, appearing as the fictional "Maze Bank Tower" in multiple games set in a fictional version of Los Angeles, called Los Santos.
 Its most notable appearances are in Grand Theft Auto V as well as Grand Theft Auto: San Andreas.

 It is a location in the 2023 video game Starfield.

+The building's rooftop was featured in the 2001 film Rush Hour 2.